yinghuanchen/JobieWalkie/README.md

 4. Profile

 ## How to use (for job seekers)
-- The Job Listings page is your primary source for the most recent job listings, on LinkedIn, and related to your skillset.
+- The Job Listings page is the primary source for the most recent job listings, on LinkedIn, and related to your skillset.
 The page is to provide a clean quick look of listings with only a link to the actual listing and a favorite feature.
 The link to the listing is where you'd go and apply.
 The "favorite" feature allows a user to save a job listing to their profile for later viewing--listings can be favorited and unfavorited.

 - The Debrief page is the source for any debriefs.
 Users can view other students' authored debriefs sorted by most recent.
 This page can provide deeper insight to a company's interview process or greater knowledge of what to expect in general.